-During 2001, we implemented certain cost reduction initiatives and workforce reductions resulting in charges of approximately \$289,000 during the first quarter of 2001, \$143,000 during the second quarter of 2001 and \$211,000 during the third quarter of 2001 consisting mostly of severance costs to former employees and the remaining commitment under an office space lease Perficient no longer utilizes as a result of the workforce reductions.
-The workforce reductions during the third quarter of 2001 also include actions taken in connection with the integration plan and elimination of duplicate roles in anticipation of the mergers with Javelin and Vertecon.
+During 2001, we implemented certain cost reduction initiatives and workforce reductions resulting in charges of approximately \$289,000 during the first quarter of 2001, \$143,000 during the second quarter of 2001 and \$211,000 during the third quarter of 2001 consisting mostly of severance costs to the mergers with Javelin and Vertecon.
 As part of this restructuring, we reduced our workforce by a total of 84 employees, of which 66 were technology professionals and 18 were involved in selling, general administration and marketing.
 As of December 31, 2001, approximately \$23,000 of restructuring costs is included in other current liabilities, which we expect to pay prior to March 31, 2002.
 We also expensed, during the first quarter of 2001, \$123,000 of costs associated with a proposed offering of shares of our common stock that was contemplated during 2000 but was not pursued.